grote/seedvault-LFB/README.md

 on our stream key with another internal random salt (32 bytes) and associated data as info ([documentation](https://github.com/google/tink/blob/master/docs/WIRE-FORMAT.md#streaming-encryption)).

+A possible simplification could be to not use a new random stream key for each stream (which needs to get wrapped and included in the header), but to feed the derived key-wrapping key directly into AesGcmHkdfStreaming and call it stream key instead.
+Tink's AesGcmHkdfStreaming does a HKDF with the stream key as info and a random salt to derive a fresh "file key" for each stream.

 When writing files/chunks to backup storage, the authenticated associated data (AAD) will contain the backup version as the first byte (to prevent downgrade attacks)